rishivejani15/Cab-Booking/README.md

 # Cab-Booking

-This is a CAB booking program completely made using Java.
+This is a CAB booking program.